The Main Return page of the Self Assessment tax return

 To file your Self Assessment tax return to HMRC using FreeAgent, you’ll need to enter your 10-digit unique tax reference number in your user profile.
 HMRC issues a UTR to all self-employed taxpayers.
+If you're an unincorporated landlord or a company director, you'll need to register for Self Assessment in order to get a UTR number.
 You’ll find the number at the top of any letters you receive from HMRC.
 The UTR number is always 10 characters long and these 10 characters will all be numbers - no letters.
 Make sure you use your own UTR.

 Bank interest received: tax taken off

 When you receive interest on a bank account, this may be free of tax or be taxed at 20%.
 If it's taxed, the bank pays 20% to HMRC on your behalf and you receive the amount after tax.
 Interest that's already had tax taken off goes into box 1 of the ‘Income’ section of the 'Main Return' page.

 FreeAgent will highlight above box 1, the total amount of any transactions that you've explained as ‘Interest Received’, which HMRC say must be entered on the 'Main Return' page rather than on the Self Employment pages.
 You may need to enter this in box 1 if the interest was taxed, or box 2 if it wasn’t taxed.